Professor of Theatre

 THEA 339 STUIntroduction to Dramaturgy (not offered 2023/24)

 - Committee on Educational Affairs

-Amy Holzapfel is Associate Professor and Chair of Theatre at Williams College.
+Amy Holzapfel is Professor of Theatre at Williams College.
 She is the author of Art, Vision & Nineteenth-Century Realist Drama: Acts of Seeing (Routledge 2014), which explores how modern theories of vision in art and science impacted the rise of realism in theatre.
-She has published articles in Contemporary Theatre Review, PAJ: A Journal of Performance and Art, The Journal of Dramatic Theory & Criticism, Modern Drama, and Theater, as well as chapters in the anthologies: Spatial Turns: Space, Place and Mobility in German Literary and Visual Culture (Rodopi 2010); The Oxford Handbook on Dance & Theatre (Oxford 2015); The Routledge Companion to Scenography (Routledge 2017); and August Strindberg & Visual Culture (Bloomsbury, forthcoming).
-Her current monograph-in-progress, The Commons of Tragedy: Democracy, Social Capital, and the Resurgence of the Chorus in Twenty-First Century Performance (U. Michigan), traces the revitalization of the collective body of the tragic chorus as both a safeguard of democracy and resource for social capital.
+She has published articles in Contemporary Theatre Review, PAJ: A Journal of Performance and Art, The Journal of Dramatic Theory & Criticism, Modern Drama, and Theater, as well as chapters in the anthologies: Spatial Turns: Space, Place and Mobility in German Literary and Visual Culture (Rodopi 2010); The Oxford Handbook on Dance & Theatre (Oxford 2015); The Routledge Companion to Scenography (Routledge 2017); and August Strindberg & Visual Culture (Bloomsbury, 2019).
+Her current book-in-progress, The Commons of Tragedy: Reenacting the Chorus in 21st Century Performing Publics (under contract with U. Michigan), traces the revitalization of the collective body of the dramatic chorus as both a safeguard of democracy and resource for social capital.
 She received her M.F.A.
 (2001) and D.F.A.
 (2006) in Dramaturgy & Dramatic Criticism from the Yale School of Drama.